Computational Bioengineering¶

 \begin{align} \beta(A) = \beta_0 \frac{D_\mathrm{occ}}{D_\mathrm{tot}} = \frac{\beta_0 A/K_\mathrm{d}}{1+A/K_\mathrm{d}}. \end{align}

-This produces the opposite, mirror image response compared to repression, shown below with no leakage.
+Under the simplifying assumption as in the repressor case, this produces the opposite, mirror image response compared to repression, shown below with no leakage.

 # 4